RicoJia/ricojia.github.io/_posts/2024/2024-04-10-Robotics-2D-SLAM.markdown

 \end{gather*}
 $$

-We can define error as the difference between a specific point and its nearest neighbor in the other point cloud:
+We can define **error as the cartesian difference between a specific point and its nearest neighbor in the other point cloud**:

 $$
 \begin{gather*}